Sorry, you need to enable JavaScript to visit this website.

 And remember, every dog is unique, so needs will vary even among canines belonging to the same breed.
 But it’s still worth being aware that some breeds are more naturally active than others.

-Energetic dog breeds who often need multiple walks a day
+Some energetic dog breeds who often need multiple walks a day

 However, as we’ve already mentioned, this is only a rough guide to cover these breeds, rather than a hard and fast rule.
 In reality, individuals from each of these breeds may need more or less exercise daily.